 These Rules are intended to ensure fair competition for all competitors in CMP sponsored or sanctioned air gun events.
 Anything that may give a competitor an advantage over others and that is not specifically authorized in these Rules, or that is contrary to the intent and spirit of these Rules, is prohibited.
-Range Officers and Juries may decide cases not provided for in these Rules, but any such decisions must be based on the intent and spirit of these Rules.
-A Jury, Match Director, Range Officer or Statistical Officer may not make any decision or ruling that is contrary to these Rules.
+Match Officials and Juries may decide cases not provided for in these Rules, but any such decisions must be based on the intent and spirit of these Rules.
+A Jury, Match Director, Range Officer, Statistical Officer, or other Match Official may not make any decision or ruling that is contrary to these Rules.